- Culinary walks

 How physically demanding is the walk?

 The walk is not very physically demanding.
 We take a couple of train rides but there are elevators if stairs are an issue.
 Most of the walk is flat and pace is slow.
+Unfortunately the route is not stroller-friendly as our stops are too small for strollers, so carriers are always better.

 Can children join the walks?